Yahoo’s ImageMagick Library Found Leaking Users’ Email Content

 DocuSign – a company holding eSignature business faced data breach that revealed customers’ email addresses and these emails were also used in phishing campaign.
 Last week, the company saw an increase in the activity of phishing emails sent to customers.
 The emails tricked users into an opening email attachment and it downloads malicious software.
 Only email addresses were accessed so the rest details like physical addresses, passwords, social security numbers and credit card data remained safe.

 WhatsApp Added Encryption To iCloud For iPhone Users

 WhatsApp has added layer of security to iCloud that will increase users’ security against hackers.
-Until now, iPhone users had backup in plain text on their iCloud platform.
-However, iCloud platform has encryption but with Apple’s decryption key, one can decrypt it.
+Until now, iPhone users had a backup in plain text on their iCloud platform.
+However, the iCloud platform has encryption but with Apple’s decryption key, one can decrypt it.
 From now, when users will back up their chat via WhatsApp to iCloud, the files will remain encrypted.
 It is not clear that the encryption is enabled for Android or not.